Helena Ricketts is a blogger, freelance writer, and artist. She cares for dogs, cats, hamsters, and chickens.

 The History of the Golden Comet Chicken

-This type of cross breeding results in female and male chicks that are easy to tell apart because of color at the time of hatching.
+This type of cross-breeding results in female and male chicks that are easy to tell apart because of color at the time of hatching.
 They are good for the backyard chicken keeper who isn't allowed to have a rooster.
-The color of the chicks ensure only hens will be chosen for that flock.
-This alone makes the Golden Comet chicken a "safe" breed to purchase because it is almost certain that no one will crow who isn't supposed to.
+The color of the chicks ensures only hens will be chosen for that flock.
+This alone makes the Golden Comet Chicken a "safe" breed to purchase because it is almost certain that no one will crow who isn't supposed to.

 These chickens go by other breed names too.
 Some of the alternative names that you may hear for this breed of chicken are:

 - Golden Buff